 "A long-standing myth is that more foreign students on campus will produce more internationalized institutional culture and curriculum.
 While this may be the expectation of universities, reality often paints a different picture.
-In many institutions international students feel marginalized socially and academically and often experience ethnic or racial tensions.
-Frequently, domestic undergraduate students are known to resist, or at best to be neutral about undertaking joint academic projects or engaging socially with foreign students - unless specific programs are developed by the university or instructor."
+In many institutions international students feel marginalized socially and academically and often experience ethnic or racial tensions."
 (Knight 2011: 14)